What is the 6th:

 Find the value of:

-Find the highest common factor of forty five and twenty five.
+Find the highest common factor of sixteen and eight.

 6 × 8 = 48 | 2 × 8 = 16 |